The Ultimate Sin: Overview

 Upon returning from the Betty Ford Center in 1985 where he had undergone treatment for substance abuse, Osbourne was presented with a substantial quantity of music written by guitarist Jake E. Lee.
 After having been cheated out of his writing and publishing claims for Osbourne's previous album, 1983's Bark at the Moon, Lee says this time he refused to contribute anything until he had a contract in front of him guaranteeing his writing credit and publishing rights.
 Much of this music would form the basis of the album.
 The album's lyrics were largely written by long-time Osbourne bassist and lyricist Bob Daisley.
+The album was Osbourne's first to not feature bass playing from Daisley.

-Daisley left the band prior to recording after having a disagreement with Osbourne, prompting the hiring of Phil Soussan as his replacement.
-Daisley was not credited for his songwriting contributions on the initial 1986 pressing of the album, though this was corrected on subsequent pressings.
+Daisley left the band prior to recording after having a disagreement with Osbourne, prompting the hiring of Greg Chaisson as his replacement.
+Chaisson claims to have written many of the bass parts on the album, but he was quickly fired after Osbourne decided his image did not fit the band; Chaisson would reunite with Lee a few years later in Badlands.
+Phil Soussan was ultimately hired just before recording commenced.
+Neither Daisley nor Chaisson were credited for their songwriting contributions on the initial 1986 pressing of the album, though Daisley did receive credit on subsequent pressings.

-Future Y&T and Megadeth drummer Jimmy DeGrasso worked with Lee and Daisley on demos for the album, but this version of the band fell apart due to Osbourne's commitment to the Black Sabbath summer 1985 reunion concert at Live Aid; Castillo and Soussan ultimately replaced DeGrasso and Daisley once recording commenced.
+Future Y&T, Suicidal Tendencies and Megadeth drummer Jimmy DeGrasso worked with Lee and Daisley on demos for the album, but this version of the band fell apart due to Osbourne's commitment to the Black Sabbath summer 1985 reunion concert at Live Aid; Castillo and Soussan ultimately replaced DeGrasso and Daisley once recording commenced.

 The working title for the album was Killer of Giants after the album's song of the same name.
 Osbourne opted to change the title to The Ultimate Sin at the last minute.

 On 1 April 1986, a live performance promoting the album in Kansas City, Missouri, was filmed and released later that year as the home video The Ultimate Ozzy.
 In 1987, after the various tours in support of the album had concluded, guitarist Lee was unexpectedly fired by Osbourne's wife and manager Sharon.
 The specific justification for Lee's dismissal remains unknown.
 Bassist Soussan also departed, with Bob Daisley once again entering the fold.